 The purpose of CUI is to learn to engage with the unique local resources, knowledge, and expertise that students encounter in the cities of the IHP Cities program.
 The course thus focuses on fieldwork methods, practice, and ethics.
-It will introduce you to the foundations of ethics in research, in which 'informants' are acknowledged and informed regarding their participation in research.
+It will introduce you to the rules of "informed consent" (ethics of research), in which 'informants' are acknowledged and informed regarding their participation in research, and become co-creators of knowledge.
+In CUI, the city is the classroom for learning, as this is a research course.
 The readings are designed to give you the methodological tools that will aid you to think about and implement a successful CA research project.
 These tools will include exercises on framing the research question, strategies for collecting information/data in an unfamiliar context, and developing categories and arguments.
 These strategies will rely on active observation and consistent/detailed note-taking.
-The information collected will directly inform the final CA project in which you will present a single argument supported by the information/data collected and complemented with secondary sources.
+The information collected will directly inform the final CAproject in which you will present a single argument supported by the information/data collected and complemented with secondary sources.

-The course includes workshops and seminar discussions, individual and group research workshops, and learning cycle debriefings.
+The course includes workshops and seminar discussions, individual and group research, and neighborhood day debriefings.
 The first session in each country will be the 'here we are' session.
 This student-lead session will present some basic background information about the city/country based on readings and basic research.
 Student-led presentations, debriefing, and syntheses are thus key components of CUI.
 In many ways, CUI presents the best opportunity to make the program a transformative experience, because it brings together multiple strands running through coursework, class discussions, site visits, neighborhood days, and guest lectures.
 CUI is where you, individually and collectively, have the chance to put academic concepts and methods to the test of empirical research in the real world, and thereby realize the potential of the program as a whole.
 More than any other course, CUI will be what you make of it and you will get out of this course what you put into it.